 So as Wasia watches another batch of vegan lemon curd doughnuts emerge I know in her shadow is another black dog watching from a distance.

 Deep breath and on to the doughnuts.
 While I have made vegan lemon curd doughnuts, the batter for this recipe can be used to create any doughnut you please.
 I was in the mood for a zesty lemon curd but you could also fill these little puffs with my strawberry chilli jam or a vegan caramel.
 Simpler still, a light dusting of icing sugar or cinnamon sugar is always a winner.
 I also made a lemon sugar to dust this batch and you could just go with that.
 The options are endless.

-While I haven’t included a lemon curd recipe below, my vegan coconut curd cakes feature a gorgeous recipe and Audrey at The Unconventional Baker has a lovely tofu version.
+While I haven't included a lemon curd recipe below, you can find a gorgeous recipe from Hannah at Domestic Gothess and Audrey at The Unconventional Baker has a lovely tofu version.
 You are spoilt for choice.
 I will say though, this recipe comes with a word of warning; these vegan lemon curd doughnuts are simple to make, are completely addictive and are not diet.
 Having said that, one batch makes around 20 doughnuts and there is 130 grams of raw, golden caster sugar in each batch.
-I didn’t do the math but I found those terms completely acceptable.
+I didn't do the math but I found those terms completely acceptable.
 I told you, sometimes you just need a doughnut.
 And these gorgeously golden, sweet and lemony little guys have more than hit the sweet spot.
 Enjoy.

 Vegan Lemon Curd Doughnuts